The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

 The bezels on the Pixel Watch 3 are thinner, offering a more immersive viewing experience on the AMOLED display.
 Both third-gen sizes also punch out 2,000 nits (up from 1,000 on the Pixel Watch 2), with the screen running much closer to the bezel.

-However, we enjoyed the on-wrist experience of the 45mm edition of the Pixel Watch 3 during testing – this felt like a huge step forward from previous versions.
-It retains the lightweight and svelte feel of the smaller edition but adds a bit more screen to play with, plus there’s the much-improved battery (more on that below).
+However, during testing, we enjoyed the on-wrist experience of the 45mm edition of the Pixel Watch 3 – this felt like a huge step forward from previous versions.
+It retains the lightweight and svelte feel of the smaller edition but adds a bit more screen to play with.
+Also, there’s the much-improved battery (more on that below).

-Aside from this, though, the key design specs remain largely the same between generations.
+Aside from this, the key design specs remain largely the same between generations.

-The weight of each 41mm model remains super light (31.5g without band), largely thanks to the recycled aluminum case first introduced in the Pixel Watch 2, with the extra heft of the Pixel Watch 3’s 45mm edition only adding 6g.
-It ensures both sizes remain super comfortable for exercise, sleep tracking, and everything else.
+The weight of each 41mm model remains super light (31.5g without band), largely thanks to the recycled aluminum case first introduced in the Pixel Watch 2.
+The extra heft of the Pixel Watch 3’s 45mm edition only adds 6g.
+This ensures both sizes remain super comfortable for exercise, sleep tracking, and everything else.

-The covering glass is once again a custom Corning 3D Corning Gorilla Glass 5 across the board, meaning the Pixel Watch 3 will remain as scratch-proof as the previous generation, and the matching 320 pixels per inch means the density and clarity remain solid.
+The covering glass is once again a custom Corning 3D Corning Gorilla Glass 5 across the board, meaning the Pixel Watch 3 will remain as scratch-proof as the previous generation.
+The matching 320 pixels per inch means the density and clarity remain solid.

 Smart features